Dylan-Prins/Blog/content/posts/cost-allocation.md

 ---
 author: "Dylan Prins"
-title: "That are not my resources, why should I have to pay for them!"
+title: "Mastering Cost Allocation in Azure: A Guide to Internal Charging"
 date: "2024-6-06"
-description: "how you can move costs to other subscription to create internal charging"
+description: "how you can move costs to other subscriptions to create internal charging"
 tags: ["Cost Allocation", "Azure", "FinOps", "Platform Engineering"]
-ShowToc: false
-ShowBreadCrumbs: false
 draft: false
 ---